eira-fransham/zig-kak/README.md

 # zig.kak

-Syntax highlighting for the [Zig language][zig] in the [Kakoune editor][kakoune], for those who like to pair their new-age hipster bullshit language with a new-age hipster bullshit text editor.
+Syntax highlighting for the [Zig language][zig] in the [Kakoune editor][kakoune], for those who like to pair their new-age hipster bullshit programming language with a new-age hipster bullshit text editor.

 ### Screenshot: